February 9, 2016

 Back to top

-A BPMN flowchart is the visual representation of a process or workflow.
-By following the rules outlined by BPMN, you can create consistent, easy-to-understand flowcharts that include all the detail your team needs.
+BPMN is used to create diagrams that visually represent a process or workflow from beginning to end.
+By following the rules outlined by BPMN, you can create consistent, easy-to-understand process documentation that includes all the detail your team needs to manage work effectively and communicate with stakeholders.

 Example of a BPMN flowchart